cyrus19909/BEW/README.md

 Some subaccount limitations include:

 * API Keys cannot be created for a subaccount.
 * 2FA must be enabled on the account.
-* API whitelisting must be enforced and implemented by the partner.

 ## Authentication